The First Lyme Vaccine in 24 Years Works. Now It Has to Survive Washington.

 The VALOR trial — "Vaccine Against Lyme for Outdoor Recreationists," a backronym that surely delighted someone in marketing — tested PF-07307405 (also called LB6V, formerly VLA15) in participants aged five and older across high-risk regions in the U.S., Canada, and Europe.
 The vaccine targets six serotypes of outer surface protein A (OspA) on Borrelia burgdorferi, the bacterium that causes Lyme disease.
 It works by an elegantly indirect mechanism: vaccinated individuals generate OspA antibodies that transfer into ticks during feeding, neutralizing the bacteria before it can enter the human host.

-The topline results, announced today, according to a Pfizer press release: 73.2% efficacy starting 28 days after the fourth dose.
+The topline results, announced today: 73.2% efficacy starting 28 days after the fourth dose.
 A second pre-specified analysis showed 74.8% efficacy from one day after the fourth dose.
 No safety concerns identified.

 But the trial missed its primary statistical endpoint.
-The reason is almost comically mundane, as Endpoints News reported: fewer people contracted Lyme disease during the trial than the study had been powered to expect.
+The reason is almost comically mundane: fewer people contracted Lyme disease during the trial than the study had been powered to expect.
 Fewer events means wider confidence intervals.
 The 95% confidence interval lower bound landed at 15.8% — they needed it above 20%.
 Missed by 4.2 percentage points.
 This isn't an efficacy problem.
 It's a power problem.
 The vaccine worked.
 The math was tight.

 The second pre-specified analysis cleared the statistical bar, and Pfizer says it plans to proceed with regulatory submissions.
 Valneva previously indicated a potential launch in the second half of 2027.